-California Public Contract Code Section 20150.2:
+California Public Contract Code Section 20150.2 and County Code Section 2.35.020 define a public project as follows:

 - (a) A project for the erection, improvement, and repair of public buildings and works.
 This applies to County owned and leased properties and includes painting. - (b) Work in or about streams, bays, waterfronts, embankments, or other work for protection against overflow, except maintenance, repair or reconstruction work. - (c) Supplies and materials used in maintenance, repair or reconstruction work in or about streams, bays, waterfronts, embankments; or other maintenance, repair or reconstruction work for protection against overflows.